 Supplements for Hemangiosarcoma

 Coriolus versicolor, also known as turkey tail mushroom, has shown promise in improving outcomes for dogs with hemangiosarcoma.
-These are thought to bind to immune cells to stimulate their activity to kill and remove cancer cells.11,12 These mushrooms also contain prebiotics which provide beneficial gut bacteria12 and thereby may improve immune response.
+The beta-glucans in this mushroom are thought to bind to immune cells, stimulating their activity to kill and remove cancer cells.11,12

 Dr. Robert Silver talks about specific medicinal mushrooms that may help dogs with cancer, including turkey tail, on this episode of DOG CANCER ANSWERS.